 HMRC allow certain companies to register for VAT under the Flat Rate Scheme.
 This enables the company to simply pay a pre agreed (“flat”) percentage of turnover as VAT rather than calculate the actual amount due on sales less the amount repayable on purchases.
 The advantage of this is that it’s easier, and the company will make a small profit.

-We will advise you on the VAT scheme appropriate to you, and the amounts that are due to be paid.
+Once you become an Intouch client we will advise you on the VAT scheme appropriate to you, and the amounts that are due to be paid.
 It is then your responsibility to make the actual payment.

 This is paid each quarter according to the tax and NI deducted from any wages paid.
 We will inform you of the amounts due in advance, and you simply then make the payment.